 Whether you’re in the market for a great western or superhero movie, Netflix has a little something for everyone.
 But what if you want something multi-generic — something a little more avant-garde, if you will.
 Well, my friend, what you want is an indie movie, part of an eclectic and increasingly undefinable category of film where the ambition of a project relates to more than its special effects budget.

 These movies are smart, deep, and often very funny.
-There are a lot of them out there, but don’t worry.
-We have a list of 10 of the best indie movies on Netflix for you, in no particular order.
+There are a lot of them out there, but we have you covered.
+We’ve rounded up the 10 best indie movies on Netflix for you, in no particular order.